-Further, we reported that the challenges that BIE officials confront in overseeing school expenditures are exacerbated by a lack of financial expertise and training.
+Further, we reported that the challenges BIE officials confront in overseeing school expenditures are exacerbated by a lack of financial expertise and training.
 For example, although key local BIE officials are responsible for making important decisions about annual audit findings, such as whether school funds are being spent appropriately, they are not auditors or accountants.
 Additionally, as we reported in November 2014, some of these BIE officials had not received recent training on financial oversight.
 Without adequate staff and training, we reported that BIE will continue struggling to adequately monitor school expenses.
 Consequently, we recommended in 2014 that Indian Affairs develop a comprehensive workforce plan to ensure that BIE has an adequate number of staff with the requisite knowledge and skills to effectively oversee BIE school expenditures.
 Indian Affairs agreed with our recommendation but has not yet taken any action.

 Inconsistent Accountability Hampers Management of School Construction and Monitoring of School Spending Our work has shown that another management challenge, inconsistent accountability, hinders Indian Affairs in the areas of (1) managing school construction and (2) monitoring overall school expenditures.
-Specifically, this challenge hinders its ability to ensure that Indian students receive a guality education in a safe environment that is conducive to learning.

-Inconsistent Accountability for School Construction
+Specifically, this challenge hinders its ability to ensure that Indian students receive a quality education in a safe environment that is conducive to learning.
+Inconsistent Accountability for School Construction In our February 2015 testimony on BIE school facilities, we reported that Indian Affairs had not provided consistent accountability on some recent school construction projects.
+32 According to agency and school officials 32 Once funding for school construction and repair is approved, Indian Affairs offers three main project management options.
+Tribes and/or schools may choose to (1) have Indian Affairs manage the project, (2) manage the project based on a contract received from Indian Affairs, or (3) in the case of tribally-operated schools, manage the project based on a grant received from Indian Affairs.

-In our February 2015 testimony on BIE school facilities, we reported that Indian Affairs had not provided consistent accountability on some recent school construction projects.28 According to agency and school officials we interviewed, some recent construction projects, including new roofs and buildings, went relatively well, while others faced numerous problems.
+we interviewed, some recent construction projects, including new roofs and buildings, went relatively well, while others faced numerous problems.
 The problems we found with construction projects at some schools suggest that Indian Affairs is not fully or consistently using management practices to ensure contractors perform as intended.
 For example, officials at three schools said they encountered leaks with roofs installed within the past 11 years.
 At one BIE-operated school we visited, Indian Affairs managed a project in which a contractor completed a \$3.5 million project to replace roofs in 2010, but the roofs have leaked since their installation, according to agency documents.
 These leaks have led to mold in some classrooms and numerous ceiling tiles having to be removed throughout the school.
-(See fig. 4.)
-In 2011, this project was elevated to a senior official within Indian Affairs, who was responsible for facilities and construction.
+(See fig. 5.)
+In 2011 this issue was elevated to a senior official within Indian Affairs, who was responsible for facilities and construction.
 He stated that the situation was unacceptable and called for more forceful action by the agency.
 Despite numerous subsequent repairs of these roofs, school officials and regional Indian Affairs officials told us in late 2014 that the leaks and damage to the structure continue.
 They also said that they were not sure what further steps, if any, Indian Affairs would take to resolve the leaks or hold the contractors or suppliers accountable, such as filing legal claims against the contractor or supplier if appropriate.